Ozi-cheri/voyage-backend/README.md

 * Code Institute PostgresSQL Database server was used to store data on profiles,  likes and followers.
 * Gunicorn is a Python WSGI HTTP server which was used to run the Django application on Heroku in production.

-## Database

-This project used the Code Institute PostgreSQL databse which can be obtained by  the following process below.

-* Sign in to the CI LMS with your email address.
-* An email will be sent to you with a new Postgres database.Note that this postgreSQL database are available only for CI students.

 ## Testing